purval1992/python-gtk3-tutorial/radiomenuitem.rst

 A group can also be defined after construction of the widget::

-  radiomenuitem.set_group(group)
+  radiomenuitem.join_group(group)

 To retrieve the group which the RadioMenuItem is attached::

-  group = radiomenuitem.get_group()
+  radiomenuitem.get_group()

 =======
 Signals
 =======
 The commonly used signals of the RadioMenuItem are::

+  "toggled" (radiomenuitem)
   "group-changed" (radiomenuitem)

+A ``"toggled"`` signal is emitted by the RadioMenuItem whenever the widget is made active or inactive.
 The ``"group-changed"`` signal is emitted when the RadioMenuItem group is changed, or it is removed from the group entirely.

 =======
 Example